icodeforlove/string-saw/README.md

 - toBoolean (returns a boolean value)
 - toObject (returns a hashmap of the current context, based on the provided arg names)

+- indexOf (returns index if context is array, supports regexp)
+- indexesOf (returns array of indexes if context is array, supports regexp)

 ## examples

 ```javascript